octo-technology/OpenTezos/docs/dapp/front.md

 export default App;
 ```

 Let's test it.
-The button to buy ticket has been added: it can be clicked.
+The button to buy a ticket has been added: it can be clicked.
 A Temple wallet pop-up appears, summing up the contract call.

 ![](../../static/img/dapp/front13.png)